Grant Programs

 Children of Fallen Heroes

 Under this scholarship, beginning with the 2018-2019 award year, a Pell-eligible student whose parent or guardian died in the line of duty while performing as a public safety officer is eligible to receive a maximum Pell Grant for the award year for which the determination of eligibility is made.
-All Title IV aid awarded to such eligible students must be based on an EFC of zero without regard to the student’s calculated EFC.
+All Title IV aid awarded to such eligible students must be based on an SAI of zero without regard to the student’s calculated SAI.

 For purposes of the Children of Fallen Heroes Scholarship, a public safety officer is: